-The best option is to ask a friend or acquaintance in Brandon to meet with the landlord, see the place and pay the deposit.
-This option allows your friend to see the place and share their opinion with you.
+The best option is to ask a friend or acquaintance in the city of your campus to meet with the landlord, see the place and pay the deposit.
+This option allows your friend to see the place, take photos and share their opinion with you.
 Also, the landlord may have more confidence as a result.
 If you do not know anyone in Brandon, you can arrange a bank transfer (sometimes called SWIFT Payment).
 To do this you need to ask your landlord for the following bank account details:

-Receiver:

-FIRST.LAST NAME

-Complete Address Receiver's Account #:

-Name of the Bank and complete address of the branch SWIFT CODE of the Bank:

-Bank Institution #:
+Receiver: FIRST.LAST NAME Complete Address Receiver's Account #: Name of the Bank and complete address of the branch SWIFT CODE of the Bank: Bank Institution #: